UVADS/ds6015/deliverable_details.md

 **3. Package containing all data products and research artifacts**
    - To be shared with clients and other stakeholders
    - Students should coordinate with stakeholders to determine best method for delivery
+   - Students to answer sponsor questions about deliverables

 ---